TaiWowAde/E_Commerce_Product_API/README.md

 # E-commerce Product API

-A **Django REST Framework (DRF)** API for managing products, categories and users in an e-commerce platform.

-This project was built as part of the **ALX Backend Engineering Capstone** to demonstrate the design and implementation of a real-world backend service.
-It mimics the responsibilities of a backend developer in the e-commerce space: managing product catalogs, handling user authentication, implementing search and filtering and preparing the system for deployment.
-A **Django REST Framework (DRF)** API for managing products, categories, and users in an e-commerce platform.
+The E-commerce Product API is a backend service developed as part of the ALX Backend Engineering Capstone.
+It is designed to simulate real-world backend development tasks in the e-commerce space, focusing on product catalog management, user authentication, search and filtering, and deployment readiness.

-Built as part of the **ALX Backend Engineering Capstone Project**, this API demonstrates real-world backend development tasks: product management, authentication, search, filtering, and deployment readiness.

 ##  Table of Contents
 - [Project Overview](#project-overview)